afozk95/pgn-to-gif/README.md

                         number of colors to quantize images to (default: 64) --subrectangles {1,t,true,0,f,false}
-                        optimize gif by storing change (default: true)
+                        optimize gif by storing change (default: true) --processes PROCESSES
+                        number of processes when converting svgs to pngs (default: 1)
 ```

 ## Examples